dlebansais/CodeProverBinding/README.md

 To get the `null` constant expression, get the `Binding.Null` property.

-The library allows to further distinguish between references to objects or reference to arrays, using `CreateObjectReferenceSymbolExpression` and `CreateArrayReferenceSymbolExpression` methods.
+The library allows to further distinguish between references to objects or references to arrays, using `CreateObjectReferenceSymbolExpression` and `CreateArrayReferenceSymbolExpression` methods.

 ## Predefined constants